mrjacobbloom/sb3-theme/README.md

 * `addOnChange(function)` - add a function that will run every time the number of blocks changes.
 [See example](https://github.com/Airhogs777/sb3-theme/wiki/Code-Examples#make-stop-block-big)
 * `addFilter(string)` - add a filter to the `<defs>` area of the SVG.
 Input should be a string containing an entire `<filter>` tag and its contents.
 [See example](https://github.com/Airhogs777/sb3-theme/wiki/Code-Examples#add-a-blur-filter-to-the-repeat-block)
 * `getBlocksWithText(string)` - returns an array of newly-added SVG groups whose text contains the text `string`.
-All the text will be separated by spaces, and inputs/nested blocks should be ignored.
+All the text will be separated by spaces, and inputs should be ignored.
 For example, `wait secs`.
-Note that this returns the groups, which can contain text, paths (backgrounds), and even other groups.
+Note that this returns the groups, which can contain text, paths (backgrounds, boolean inputs), and even other groups (other inputs, icons).
 [See example](https://github.com/Airhogs777/sb3-theme/wiki/Code-Examples#add-a-blur-filter-to-the-repeat-block)
 * `getBlocksWithIcon(string)` - returns an array of newly-added SVG groups whose icon URL contains the substring `string`.
-Again, it's groups, not paths.
+Again, it returns groups, not paths.
 [See example](https://github.com/Airhogs777/sb3-theme/wiki/Code-Examples#make-stop-block-big)

 ## Properties